-Fashion e-commerce entrepreneur Chris Morton is the founder of Lyst, a fashion aggregation and discovery app and universal checkout cart that has raised more than $20.5 million in three rounds of funding since 2010.
+Fashion e-commerce entrepreneur Chris Morton is the founder of Lyst, a fashion aggregation and discovery app and universal checkout cart that has raised more than $60.5 million in four rounds of funding since 2010.
 Before launching Lyst, Morton was an investor at Balderton Capital and Benchmark Capital, two of Europe’s largest venture funds, with a focus on consumer internet (e-commerce), music and games start-ups.

 “Our name comes from the fact shoppers can ‘list’ the items they like via wish-lists, and share them publicly too.
 But what they really love is that they no longer have to waste time browsing multiple stores to find their preferred labels or designs,” Morton told The Financial Times in September 2014.
 Lyst partners with retailers and brands to show consumers a personalised product feed based on what influencers or tastemakers they follow.
 The company gets an affiliate fee off purchases made via the app, but it also has another product – data about consumer behaviour that it can sell back to its brand and retail partners.